 You mean Meteorology?

 At least since Newton's days it is clear that weather is nothing but changing physical conditions in the atmosphere.
 The rise of meteorology as a separate scientific discipline is quite a recent affair (for instance, the meteorologic service in France was organized in 1855 by an astronomer, and probably most meteorological data were then still supplied by astronomical observatories).
-But still it's the laws of PHYSICS that reign in the atmosphere,
+But still it's the laws of PHYSICS that reign in the atmosphere, as they do in the entire universe

 (we're in a Space Physics Institute, after all!).